geordgez/geordgez.github.io/_posts/2018-03-28-consumer-reporting-agencies.md

 As a side note, I only speak for a US audience and on concrete sensitive info (address, birthday, phone number, SSN, driver's license, etc.).
-User behavior and preference tracking--e.g. Facebook and Cambridge Analytica-- are a different privacy topic that won't be discussed.
+User behavior and preference tracking -- e.g. Facebook and Cambridge Analytica -- are a different privacy topic that won't be discussed.

 ## Tracking back from Equifax